neshoba78/jpierite-fabacademy/jan-25-principles-and-practices-project-management.md

 MIT's Center for Bits and Atoms facilitates a ten million dollar "fab lab", which is a suite of research tools.
 There was a bottle neck on instruction of how to use the tools.
 This lead to the creation of "How to Make (almost) Anything".
 Projects from this class answered not so much "how" but "why" to do digital fabrication.

 Following the parallel of development of computation, the Whirlwind was transistorized into the MIT TX-0 computer.
+TX-0 was commercialized into the PDP.
 The birth of modern computing happened at Bell Labs with the PDP, this was reflected in a scaling down physically of equipment from a building scale to a room.
 Ken Olsen was skeptical about the personal computer stating, "There is no reason for any individual to have a computer in his home".
 The killer app for computing ultimately became personal computing.
 The parallel discovered in the HTMaA class was that digital fabrication could be used to make products for a market of one, personal fabrication.

 Educational outreach from CBA lead to the Fab Lab programming.
 The community-based Fab Lab is analogous to the PDP in scale.
 Filling the room, it is one machine or system for digital fabrication.
 One machine cannot make almost anything.
 The collection of fab lab machine can rather output any such projects.